-“We are interested in exploring the complex interactions between whole-animal metabolism and cancer”
+“We explore complex interactions between whole-animal metabolism and cancer progression”

-The fruit fly Drosophila melanogaster has only recently been used as a model to study human diseases including metabolic disease and cancer, but has started to provide important insights into the biological basis and therapeutic targets of various human diseases.
-The ability to perform genetic screens in a whole-animal setting provides a powerful systemic approach to identify new and unexpected molecular links between whole-animal metabolism and cancer.
+The fruit fly Drosophila melanogaster has only recently been used as a model to study human diseases, including metabolic disease and cancer, but has started to provide important insights into therapeutic targets and the basic biology of various human diseases.
+The ability to perform genetic screens in a whole-animal setting provides a powerful systemic approach to identify new and unexpected molecular links between whole-animal metabolic changes and cancer.

 Diet-induced obesity promotes tumor overgrowth in Drosophila.
 Ras/Src-activated tumors (labeled with GFP; green) in the Drosophila eye epithelial tissues of animals raised on a control diet (left) and a high-sugar diet (right).

 Hirabayashi S (2016).
 The interplay between obesity and cancer: a fly view.
 Dis Model Mech 9, 917-926.